-Early experiments performed at the GBT and VLA highlighted an important variable in the work to reduce strong RFI signals: the location of a satellite in sky relative to the pointing position of a particular telescope.
-Early studies showed clearly that even satellites that were serving regions far from the telescope could inject large signals into the radio telescope receiver if the satellite passed close to the telescope pointing position \cite{depree2023memo154}.
-These early results introduced the importance of the satellite constellation knowing more about the current status of a radio telescope, namely, where it is pointing in the sky, and what frequency it is currently observing in.
-If the satellite constellation had situational awareness, it could serve both parties well.
-For example, the constellation could adapt its DL signals for an individual satellite in question, which enables that particular satellite to better mitigate its impact on the radio telescope than would be possible with constellation-wide mitigation.
-Meanwhile the radio telescope could end up with cleaner spectrum when it was needed, such as during observations in the bands overlapping with the DL frequency channels, instead of requiring a clear spectrum at all times.
+Early experiments performed at the GBT and VLA highlighted an important variable in the work to reduce strong RFI: \textit{the relative angular separation between a satellite and a particular telescope's pointing}.
+Early NRAO-SpaceX coordinated tests showed clearly that even satellites that were serving regions far from the telescope could inject large signals into the telescope receiver if they passed close to the telescope's pointing \cite{depree2023memo154}.
+These studies confirms the importance of providing the situational awareness to the satellite operators for a radio telescope's current operational information, namely, when and where it is pointing in the sky at what frequency band.
+For example, a constellation could adapt its DL for an individual satellite of interest to better mitigate its localized impact on a particular telescope than attempting a constellation-wide mitigation.
+In return, instead of requiring a clear spectrum at all times, RAS could benefit from a cleaner spectrum when it is needed during science observations outside the protected RA bands that may overlap with the DL channels.